tutyamxx/Picture-Exif-Data-Remover/README.md

 * It will prompt a download with the fresh cleaned photo
 * Save it to your device

+* **You need both of these applications to run in the same time (vue app and server) in order to work!

 # For Vue Front End App
 ## Project setup
 ```